ms-iot/content/en-US/Docs/BSP.md

 1. Check out ms-iot/bsp project
 2. Build the bcm2386 solution (Release or Debug)
     * You can also download the prebuilt binaries from [rpibsp.zip](https://github.com/ms-iot/iot-adk-addonkit/releases/download/RPiBSP/rpibsp.zip)
 3. Launch [IoTCoreShell](https://github.com/ms-iot/iot-adk-addonkit), select arm

-    * In ms-iot/bsp project folder, run `tools\binexport.cmd Release (or) Debug C:\RPiBSP` to export the binaries to `C:\RPiBSP` folder
+    * In ms-iot/bsp project folder, run `tools\binexport.cmd Release (or) Debug C:\RPiBSP` to export the binaries to `C:\RPiBSP` folder.
+If you are using prebuilt binaries, you can skip this step and unzip the binaries to `C:\RPiBSP`.
     * Run `C:\RPiBSP\build.cmd` to create the cabs in the build output folder (`iot-adk-addonkit\Build\arm\pkgs`)
     * Run `buildpkg all` to process all cab files

+{% include note.html text="To build a retail image, you will need to rerun the build.cmd to sign the bsp driver binaries with cross certificates.
+See IoT Core Manufacturing Guide for detailed instructions." %}

 ## Intel BSPs